 If you are concerned about any dietary requirements, Disney dining and food locations are pretty good at meeting your needs.
 Mention your requirements to a cast member and you will often be met by your own allergen chef ready to help.
 Trust me this came in pretty handy when traveling with a husband who can’t eat gluten.

-Want to know more about dining with special food requirements?
+Want to know more about our experience dining with special food requirements?
 Feel free to ask.

 There’s no point staying at a Disney World hotel if the rooms just aren’t what you are after right?
 Well Art of Animation is a little different to the other Value Resorts and here’s why the price point is a little bit higher than the rest (although it’s still arguably one of the more affordable Disney hotels).